Easiest Business Credit Cards to Get in Canada 2026

 Newly incorporated businesses often struggle to access credit because they lack business history or formal credit files.
 Traditional banks may require a minimum time in operation or a personal credit backstop.

 Secured and corporate cards offer more flexibility.
 While secured cards accept most applicants with a deposit, corporate cards like Venn look at your cash on hand and business operations, making them accessible even to early-stage startups with revenue but limited credit history.
+This makes these cards well-suited for seed-stage or pre-revenue companies.

 Looking to learn more about new businesses in Canada?
 Check out our blog: What to Expect After Incorporating in Canada now!